Gentux/nanocloud/deployments/README.md

 ## Run multiple instance on a same host

-Script *deploy-pr.sh* is here to help you deploy a specific Github Pull Request on any environement without closing another instance.
+The script *deploy-pr.sh* is here to help you deploy a specific Github Pull Request on any environment in parallel.

-You can deploy several PR in a single machine.
+You can deploy several PR on a single machine.
 Each deployment will have its own *database*, *frontend*, *backend* and *guacamole-client*.

 To use it, run the following command: